Saturday, September 3, 2011

 1966: The Association were making their move as "Cherish" jumped from #66 to #27.

-1967: The Anni-Frid Four, led by Anni-Frid Lynstad who would later join Abba, won a talent contest on the Swedish television show Hyland's Corner.
+1967: The Anni-Frid Four, led by Anni-Frid Lynstad who would later join ABBA, won a talent contest on the Swedish television show Hylands Hörna.

-1970: Alan Wilson, guitarist of Canned Heat, died in Topanga Canyon, California.
+1970: Alan Wilson, guitarist, harmonica player, singer and main songwriter of Canned Heat, died in Topanga Canyon, California from barbiturates.

-1976: The Grateful Dead, the Marshall Tucker Band and the New Riders of the Purple Sage performed before 110,000 in Old Bridge, New Jersey.
+1977: The Grateful Dead, the Marshall Tucker Band and the New Riders of the Purple Sage performed at Old Bridge Raceway Park in Englishtown, New Jersey.

-1977: "Handy Man" by James Taylor ruled the Adult Contemporary chart.
+1977: "Handy Man" by James Taylor ruled the Adult chart.

-1982: Fleetwood Mac, the Police, Pat Benatar and the Talking Heads performed at the three-day US Festival in San Bernadino, California.
+1982: The Police, the Talking Heads, the B-52's, Oingo Boingo, the English Beat and the Ramones performed on the opening day of the three-day US Festival in San Bernadino, California.
 The Festival attracted 400,000 people.

 1983: It was seven straight weeks for the great album Synchronicity by the Police at #1.
 Thriller by Michael Jackson was still at #2 after 37 weeks and the Soundtrack to "Flashdance" was #3.
 Def Leppard had a hot album as well with Pyromania.
 The rest of the Top 10: The Wild Heart from Stevie Nicks, Staying Alive by the Bee Gees, Billy Joel moved from 18 to 7 with An Innocent Man, Asia's follow-up Alpha was at #8, Jackson Browne slipped into the Top 10 with Lawyers in Love and Reach the Beach was the #10 album by the Fixx.